sedol1339/files/abstracts.md

 Pennington, J., Schoenholz, S. S., & Ganguli, S. (2017).
 Resurrecting the sigmoid in deep learning through dynamical isometry: theory and practice. arXiv, 1711.04735.
 Retrieved from https://arxiv.org/abs/1711.04735v1

-    - Authors compute analytically the entire singular value distribution of a DNN’s input-output Jacobian
+    - We compute analytically the entire singular value distribution of a DNN’s input-output Jacobian
     - ReLU networks are incapable of dynamical isometry (see https://arxiv.org/abs/1312.6120)
     - Sigmoidal networks with orthogonal weight initialization can achieve isometry and outperform ReLU nets
     - DNNs achieving dynamical isometry learn orders of magnitude faster than networks that do not